wasanii/quiz-app/README.md

 ## Progress storage

-Your current question index is stored in the browser using `localStorage` under the key `current`.
-When the page is reloaded it resumes from that index.
-To reset your progress, open your browser's developer tools, locate the `localStorage` entry for the site and remove the `current` item (or clear all stored data).
+Your current question index and the number of correct answers are stored in the browser using `localStorage` under the keys `current` and `score`.
+When the page is reloaded it resumes from that index with your score intact.
+To reset your progress, open your browser's developer tools, locate the `localStorage` entry for the site and remove both items (or clear all stored data).